kburakozdemir/lando-drupal10-recipe/README.md

 # Quick Start for Drupal 11 and Lando

+**RETIRED!** This repository is no longer maintained.
+Please refer to the [Binbiriz Quick start for Drupal core using Lando](https://github.com/Binbiriz/lando-drupal-core-quick-start) repository.

 **Requirements:** [Lando](https://lando.dev/).

 All of the bash commands in this document must be run in repo root.